 I also discovered a little bit of a scary genetic SNP of the APOE gene which has been associated with a higher risk for alzheimers and cardiovascular disease…. both have been in my family history.
 According to Dr Dale Bredesen, alzhiemers is driven by inflammation among others, so managing and identifying where inflammation is coming from for me is super important.

 The function of the APOE gene is to transport fat.
 Funny I have so many difficulties with fats, which I love healthy fats and can lean towards a ketogenic diet but for me a high fat diet may not be as beneficial.
 L-carnitine is a nutrient that helps to transport fat in the body and in this study was shown to improve cognitive function.
-This nutrient will most likely be a part of my long term maintenance protocol among others.

 I also have an upregulation of the FADS1 gene of converting omega 6 fatty acid into pro-inflammatory arachidonic acid and a reduced ability with the FADS2 gene to convert plant based omega 3 in into DHA which are anti- inflammatory.